 Last night I actually had a dream that I checked my email and saw the rejection email from Stanford.
 Today that's exactly what happened.

 A few weeks ago I had a dream that I received an acceptance email from HGSE.
-What's crazy
+What's crazy is that

 All my apps are submitted and all my LORs got in.
 It turns out one of my writers was sick with the flu and he got log jammed with early semester work.